 - Veterinary Medicine (D.V.M.)

-Often, having a PhD is required to have work in higher education fields, as well as many healthcare fields.
-A person looking to earn their doctorate may also have interest in a career outside of health and academia, such as top-level executive positions for a business or corporation focusing on technology, financing, engineering, or law.
+A person looking to enter a doctoral program may also have interest in a career outside of health and academia, such as top-level executive positions for a business or corporation focusing on technology, financing, engineering, or law.

 Are online PhD programs or on campus PhD programs easier to complete?

-How do I evaluate potential online PhD faculty for your program?
+How do I evaluate potential online PhD faculty for my doctoral program?

-It is important to look at the faculty of the online program of your choice to see if they fall in line with what you are looking to achieve in a PhD program.
-It can be very helpful to have faculty that works in the same field you will want to work in.
+It is important to look at the faculty of the doctoral programs to see if they fall in line with what you are wanting to achieve.

-How can I submit my application to an online PhD program?
+How can I submit my application for an online PhD program?

 Do online universities offer financial aid or scholarships to online PhD students?